A short bio of Alison Elizabeth Marshall

 I have been a follower of Baha’u’llah for over 40 years.
 During my teenage years, I was told, first, by a man who read my tarot cards and, later, by a man who read my palm, that when I was older I would discover great religious truths.
 I believe I found those truths in the religion founded by Baha’u’llah.

-I went through a very stressful and confusing time – learning to stand on my own two feet, pulling myself together and making something of myself.
+I went through a very stressful and confusing time – pulling myself together and learning to stand on my own two feet.
 I went to university, bought a house and raised my daughter.
 Ten years later, I had a Bachelor of Arts and a Bachelor of Laws.
 I married and began my career as a business writer, becoming a joint owner of the company I worked for.
 I am now retired from that, have moved to the country and am writing for myself.

 None of that would have happened had I not learned about Baha’u’llah and applied his guidance to my life.
-I am grateful to Baha’u’llah for sorting me out.
-I read in his writings that he believed in me, and that if I worked together with him, he would help me achieve worthy things in life.
+I read in his writings that he believed in me, and that if I worked with him, he would help me achieve worthy things in life.
 So now I am writing my book about the things he has taught me, in the hope that they will benefit others too.
-I am also working on creating resources that will make connecting with Baha’u’llah easy for people.

-Off and on over the last 20 years, I have been studying classical Arabic, so that I can read the words Baha’u’llah wrote and not a translation of them.
-It has been a battle in perseverence.
+Off and on over the last 20 years, I have studied classical Arabic, so that I can read the actual words Baha’u’llah wrote and not a translation of them.
+It has been a gritty battle in perseverence.
 In the scheme of things, Arabic is one of the most difficult languages for an English-speaking person to learn.
 I struggled to get on top of it.
 My confidence was low.
-But then a new textbook came out*, which enabled me to make progress.
-A few years later, in February 2020, I discovered the YouTube channel Arabic in 60 Steps and signed up for Sam’s programme.
+But then a new textbook came out, which enabled me to make progress: Alan Jones: Arabic Through the Qur’an.
+The Islamic Texts Society, 2005.
+And after that, I discovered several YouTube channels that are dedicated to teaching Qur’anic Arabic.
 It was the first time I had an Arabic teacher!
-With much care and attention, I can now translate small passages from Baha’u’llah’s writings.
-I am including these in my book.
+With much care and attention, I can now translate short passages from Baha’u’llah’s writings, which I am including in my book.